 ils/elles | sont |

-“Es” is used when referring to “tu,” which means “you” (informal).
-This form is used when speaking directly to one person whom you are familiar with, such as a friend, family member, or peer.
+We use “es” when referring to “tu,” which means “you” (informal).
+We use this form when speaking directly to one person whom you are familiar with, such as a friend, family member, or peer.
 For example:

 Tu es mon ami. | You are my friend. |